-Describing your family Using possessive adjectives Describing your hair and eye colour Using verbs ser and tener Saying what other people look like Using verbs in the third person Describing where you live Using the verb -estar Key grammar points: -Possessive adjectives mi/tu/su and mis/tus/sus -irregular verbs tener and ser -position of adjectives (after the noun) -Agreement of adjectives with nouns -the verb estar -Looking up nouns in a dictionary -Looking up adjectives in a dictionary -Looking up verbs in a dictionary -Looking up verbs in a dictionary -Writing a description: use full answers and include connectives, intensifiers, adjectives and opinions -Giving a presentation: speak from notes and put keywords on a cue card -Rehearsing: practise reported by until clear and -Grammar and translation -Dictation -Writing -Reading aloud -mini-test (vocab test) family unit to the British one. -Discuss common stereotype about Spanish people where you live -the verb estar
+Using possessive adjectives Describing your hair and eye colour Using verbs ser and tener Saying what other people look like Using verbs in the third person Describing where you live Using the verb estar (to be) Reading about the carnival in Cadiz Looking up new Spanish words in a dictionary Creating a video about yourself Planning and giving a presentation Key grammar points: -Possessive adjectives mi/tu/su and mis/tus/sus -irregular verbs tener and ser -position of adjectives (after the noun) -Agreement of adjectives with nouns -the verb estar -Looking up adjectives in a dictionary -Looking up verbs in a dictionary -Writing a description: use full answers and include connectives, intensifiers, adjectives and opinions -Giving a presentation: speak from notes and put keywords on a cue card -Rehearsing: practise repeatedly until clear and confident, record yourself and listen to your projection -Dictation -Writing -Reading aloud -mini-test (vocab test) -Discuss common stereotype about Spanish people -- -- -- --- ---

-Planning and giving a presentation Spring 2 Módulo 2 Mi tiempo libre Saying what you like to do Giving opinions using me gusta + infinitive Saying what you do in your spare time Using -ar verbs in the present tense Talking about the weather Using cuando (when) Saying what sports you do Using hacer (to do) and jugar (to play) Reading about different hobbies Understanding more challenging texts Taking part in a longer conversation Using question words Key verbs: navegar, chatear, escuchar, jugar, mandar, ver, leer, escribir, salir, hablar, bailar, tocar, montar, sacar, cantar, jugar, hacer.
-Key grammar points: - me gusta + infinitive - the infinitive - the infinitive - present tense of regular ar verbs - present tense of hacer, jugar (irregular verb, full paradigm) - Using cuando Same as Módulo 1 Summative assessment: Uriting -Speaking -Read aloud Discuss and compare Spanish and English lifestyle and hobbies Discuss Spanish music and dance Discuss Spanish most popular sports Comparing Spanish and English culture
+Spring 2 Módulo 2 Mi tiempo libre Saying what you like to do Giving opinions using me gusta + infinitive Saying what you do in your spare time Using -ar verbs in the present tense Talking about the weather Using cuando (when) Saying what sports you do Using hacer (to do) and jugar (to play) Reading about different hobbies Understanding more challenging texts Taking part in a longer conversation Using question words Key verbs: navegar, chatear, escuchar, jugar, mandar, ver, leer, escribir, salir, hablar, bailar, tocar, montar, sacar, cantar, jugar, hacer.
+Key grammar points: - me gusta + infinitive - the infinitive - present tense of regular ar verbs - present tense of hacer, jugar (irregular verb, full paradigm) - Using cuando Same as Módulo 1 Summative assessment: -Listening & reading Writing -Speaking -Read aloud Discuss and compare Spanish and English lifestyle and hobbies Discuss Spanish music and dance Discuss Spanish most popular sports Comparing Spanish and English culture Summer 1 iViva!
+2 Módulo 1 Mis vacaciones Key verbs: Understand the pronunciation of key phonic sounds Formative assessment -Grammar -Discuss and understand key fact abouts Spain and its cities